-In this case, you can agree on part-time work up to your child's fourth birthday.
+In this case, you can agree on part-time work up to your child's eighth birthday.
+If you have already exhausted your entitlement to parental part-time work up to the maximum duration of seven years, parental part-time work can still be agreed for the eighth year.

-If you are unable to reach an agreement with the company within two weeks of notification, you have the option of bringing a claim for consent to part-time employment.
+If you are unable to reach an agreement with the company within two weeks of notification, you have the option of taking legal action to obtain consent for part-time employment.